tiffanyq/video-call/README.md

-# video-call-company
+# video-call
-i am a video calling software company and april 1 is coming up
+an ode to the video call and the faith we place in icons having lines crossing through them <3